nutonomy/nuscenes-devkit/README.md

 If you want to use another folder, specify the `dataroot` parameter of the NuScenes class below.

 ## Devkit setup
-The devkit is tested for Python 3.5 onwards, but we recommend to use Python 3.7.
+The devkit is tested for Python 3.6 and Python 3.7.
 To install python, please check [here](https://github.com/nutonomy/nuscenes-devkit/blob/master/installation.md#install-python).
-It is also recommended to install the devkit in a new virtual environment.
-To set-up a new virtual environment, please check [here](https://github.com/nutonomy/nuscenes-devkit/blob/master/installation.md#setup-a-new-virtual-environment).

 Our devkit is available and can be installed via pip:
 ```